controlecidadao/samantha_ia/README.md

 Every new model downloaded via this copy and paste procedure will replace the previous one to save hard drive space.

 You can also download the model and save it permanently to your computer.
-For more datails, watch video tutorials in the section below.
+For more datails, see the section below.

 </details>